Calorion/zotero-better-notes-reference-note-template/README.md

 9. (Optional) Create a Zotero relationship as well, using the “Related” section of the right pane.
 I’ve been doing this, but it may not be worthwhile, as it’s a mostly inferior version of the above.

 10. (Optional) Add “reference” and “referenced” tags as appropriate.
 I’ve been forgetting to do this, and I don’t know whether it’s worthwhile.

-## Tasks

-- ✓After learning JavaScript, modify the template such that it will show the title in *[bibliography format](https://github.com/windingwind/zotero-better-notes/discussions/1246)* (preferably in the currently-selected style in Zotero, but I don’t think that’s possible) rather than simply the title of the item.

-- If [windingwind](https://github.com/windingwind) fixes the @use-refresh title issue, perhaps change the template to update the metadata section at will. \\ He’s not going to fix it, but there’s a [workaround](https://github.com/windingwind/zotero-better-notes/issues/1247#issuecomment-2571755724).

-- It’d be great to automate the whole process in Step 6.
-I wonder if there’s a way to do it with Actions and Tags?

-- ✓This doesn’t generate titles for [Cases](zotero://select/library/items/DDKUPSGQ).
-Fix.

-- “References” and “Referenced in” are problematic labels.
-The purpose of these are to show *where I found the sources*, in order to establish the research chain, *not* to list every paper you happen to have (or that exists!) that it’s referenced in or that it references.
-Better labels would be better.

-    - How about “Referred from”?
-That’s a step forward.